Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 You want them to start to soften up a bit but you still want to retain some of the texture

-Next up we will need 1 cup of pre-made tomato sauce, 4 cups of chicken stock (more if needed) and 2 cups Jasmine rice (Or any long grained white rice)
+Next up we will need 1 cup of tomato sauce, 4 cups of chicken stock (more if needed) and 2 cups Jasmine rice (Or any long grained white rice)

 Click on our link to make Homemade Instant Pot Chicken Stock